telerik/winforms-docs/scheduler/data-binding/scheduler-mapping.md

 {{endregion}}

 ## The ID field is not a Guid, or is not read only in the Data base

-If the Id field type is different than a Guid, and/or it is not read only in the data table, then you will need to
-          add a converter to convert the type to a Guid.
+If the Id field type is different than a Guid, and/or it is not read only in the data table, then you will need to add a converter to convert the type to a Guid.
 This case holds true for __Resources__ and __Appointments__.

 If Id is read only in the data set, then the Scheduler will rely on the way the data set handles read only Id's.

-1. Create a methods with the following signatures#_[C#]_
+1\.
+Create a methods with the following signatures

 {{source=..\SamplesCS\Scheduler\DataBinding\SchedulerMapping1.cs region=NullFieldsInTheDataBase}}
 {{source=..\SamplesVB\Scheduler\DataBinding\SchedulerMapping1.vb region=NullFieldsInTheDataBase}}